Scalable Unseen Objects 6-DoF Absolute Pose Estimation with Robotic Integration: Methodology

+The pipeline of the initialization process is shown in part (A) of Fig. \ref{framework}.
 Since both the reference and query views often contain cluttered backgrounds, we first segment the background.
 For a fair comparison, we employ Mask R-CNN \cite{maskrcnn} or zero-shot CNOS \cite{cnos} with FastSAM to segment the input images, and then back-project the segmented depth maps into point clouds.
 This results in the segmented RGB images and point clouds for both reference (${I_r, P_r \in \mathbb{R}^{{N_r} \times 3}}$) and query (${I_q, P_q \in \mathbb{R}^{{N_q} \times 3}}$) views, where ${N_r}$ and ${N_q}$ denote the number of points in the reference and query point clouds, respectively.
 Notably, CNOS relies on object CAD models for rendering template images, which contrasts with our CAD model-free setup.
-Based on this, we also use only our single reference view as the template image for similarity matching in CNOS segmentation \cite{cnos}.
+Based on this, we also use only our single reference view as the template image for similarity matching in CNOS segmentation (see the first two rows of Tab.~\ref{label2} for details)\cite{cnos}.